10 Snakes Which Prey On Eggs

 Source: iNaturalist user Chung-Yen – CC BY 4.0

-A resident of Taiwan, China and far southern Japan, which is non-venomous and lives in lower mountainous areas and plantations.
-Rather than swallowing and crushing, Taiwan kukri snakes (Oligodon formosanus) do their work beforehand.
-Their maxillary teeth are brutally sharp and thin, and they use these to make repeated slashes in the eggs’ leathery surface.
+These slashing tactics also come in use for their diet, which is rich in eggs.
+Rather than swallowing whole and crushing with an enlarged spine, Taiwan kukri snakes (Oligodon formosanus) do their work beforehand.
+Their maxillary teeth are brutally sharp and thin, and they use these to make repeated assaults on the eggs’ leathery surface.
 With persistence, the shell breaks, and the golden yolk begins to dribble out.
-The Taiwan kukri snake then thrusts its head inside the broken egg and slurps up the treasure within.
-This species is able to displace its maxillary bone, allowing it to hold and slash at the same time.
+The Taiwan kukri snake then thrusts its head inside the broken egg and slurps up the nutritious goo within.
+This species is able to displace its maxillary bone, allowing it to hold eggs in place and slash at the same time.

 Argus Snail Sucker, Sibon argus